Determining FIR filter information from GCF data

 It is useful to be able to find out, for a given block of seismic data, what filters have been applied to it to get it into its present form.

-DM24, CD24 and Affinity digitisers set a byte within every block of GCF data, which identifies the sequence of filters in use.
-The exact filter coefficients will depend on the model of digitiser you are using.
+Within every block of GCF data, DM24 and CD24 digitisers set a byte which identifies the sequence of filters in use.
+Because this byte contains the value to be used as an index into the table of possible tap configurations for the digitiser, is is know as the "Tap Table Lookup" value or TTL.
+The exact filter coefficients will depend both on the TTL value and on the model of digitiser you are using.
 Filter coefficients for Güralp equipment can be found at the following pages:

 Minimus digitisers do not populate the TTL byte when generating GCF data.
 The FIR filter information for a Minimus is available directly from its web page, on the Data Flow tab.
 Please see the Minimus manual for more details.